Decline in mental processes is a complication of advanced HIV infection.

 - Mania -- Extreme restlessness, hyperactivity, very rapid speech, poor judgment

-Without HAART, these symptoms gradually worsen.
+Without ART, these symptoms gradually worsen.
 They can lead to a vegetative state, in which the person has minimal awareness of his or her surroundings and is incapable of interacting.

 AIDS Dementia Exams and Tests